Last Updated on August 11, 2023 by Manager Access

 The oil in your generator is made to lubricate all of the internal workings of your motor.

 Without oil, your motor would wear very quickly as metal on metal contact with no lubricant would cause friction and heat.

 The oil is there to make sure that the friction is lubricated and cooled to provide years of service.
 Changing your oil in regular intervals make sure that your engine stays running as efficiently as it can.

-park plugs are what allows your motor to produce combustion.
+spark plugs are what allow your motor to produce combustion.

 The spark plug ignites each time it is fired to create the combustion that drives the piston down and your engine to turn over.

 With multiple uses, spark plugs can become dirty and fouled causing them not to function as well as they used to.

 By changing your spark plugs a the scheduled times, you can keep your engine firing right up and running smoothly.

 It never hurts to check your spark plug and clean them every chance you get.